mroximut/website/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Studying Computer Science at KIT and working as Computer Vision Intern at ZEISS Innovation Lab in Karlsruhe.
-Broadly speaking, I am interested in theory of computation, discrete mathematics and machine learning.
+I am studying Computer Science at KIT and working as Computer Vision Intern at ZEISS Innovation Lab in Karlsruhe.
+Broadly speaking, I am interested in theory of computation, machine learning and discrete mathematics.